jennihxxn/CP3407-PracticalC-Group1/README.md

 Collaborate on user stories and ensure excellent user experience (UX).
 Integrate with backend APIs and handle client-side validation.

-Team Member 2 – Backend Developer & Cloud Architect
+Kim Jihyun – Backend Developer & Cloud Architect

 Responsibilities:
 Design and implement the backend logic using Node.js, Django, or Express.